SAP-samples/teched2022-DT261/exercises/ex4/README.md

-# Create an OAuth client and configure a new connection
+# Create an OAuth client

 In this exercise we will create an OAuth client later used in the connectivity to the APIs of gateway.
 The RFC destination will use the Oauth client for authentication.
 You need the credentials file from the service binding in step nn (todo link file)